Appearance

 - Setting up the ICT RMF → start with Article 6 (covered in Applicability and governance) then work through Articles 7–14 systematically.
 Delegated Regulation 2024/1774 specifies the technical standards.

-- Detected an ICT-related incident → Article 17 governs detection and management; Article 18 governs classification; Article 19 governs reporting; Delegated Regulation 2025/301 sets content and time limits; Implementing Regulation 2025/302 sets forms and templates.
+Simplified-tagged limbs of the RMF requirements and record theFull-only limbs as out of scope. - Detected an ICT-related incident → Article 17 governs detection and management; Article 18 governs classification; Article 19 governs reporting; Delegated Regulation 2025/301 sets content and time limits; Implementing Regulation 2025/302 sets forms and templates.

 - Cross-applying with NIS2 Article 23 → DORA Article 1(2): for financial entities also identified as essential or important under national NIS2 transposition, DORA's Articles 17–19 regime applies in place of NIS2 Article 23 on the matters DORA covers.